 What will this project add to the Downtown Santa Monica area?

+The Plaza will create jobs starting day one of construction and beyond.
 Multi-faceted cultural and recreational offerings ensure that The Plaza will be an asset for downtown Santa Monica.
 Incorporating large and small-scale cultural programming, as well as daily activations that mingle alongside food, beverage, retail, and open public spaces offering free and paid services.
-Events will be carefully curated to attract local residents, workforce, as well as a diverse regional, national, and international audience.
-The unprecedented slate of on-site public benefits and programming will accommodate a culturally and socioeconomically diverse group of users that will be enticed to linger, wander, and participate in this blend of cultural, public, and private space in downtown Santa Monica.
+Events will be curated to attract local residents, workforce, as well as a diverse regional, national, and international audience.
+The slate of on-site public benefits and programming will accommodate a culturally and socioeconomically diverse group of users that will be enticed to linger, wander, and participate in this blend of cultural, public, and private space in downtown Santa Monica.

 What is The Plaza's cultural programming and who will be curating the events?